Foreign travel advice

 Customs rules

-There are strict rules about goods that can be brought into and taken out of Serbia.
+There are strict rules about goods that can be brought into and out of Serbia.
 You must declare anything that may be prohibited or subject to tax or duty.

-Taking money into Serbia
+Taking money into and out of Serbia

 • complete a declaration form at customs on arrival in Serbia – a customs officer will certify this by signing or stamping the form